AsyaTiho/babysteps/README.md

+# Buying Capacity

-#we will use the data of exchange rate of dollar and ruble for the past years to explore the buying capacity of ruble users.>
+We will use the data of exchange rate of *dollar* and ruble for the past years to explore the buying capacity of ruble users.>